Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 My guess is, we all get used to certain buzzwords and sometimes we forget that not everyone is immersed in the world of life insurance.

-So, in my humble opinion, no self-respecting life insurance basics 101 post is complete without defining some of the standard lingo you encounter when applying for a life insurance policy!
+So, in my humble opinion, no self-respecting life insurance basics 101 post is complete without defining some of the standard lingo you encounter when applying for a policy!

 Let’s check it out: